So Not Worth It: Production

 The series is directed by Kim Jung-sik, who previously worked on several hit Korean sitcoms like High Kick!
 (2006–07), High Kick: Revenge of the Short Legged (2011–12) and Potato Star 2013QR3 (2013), and Kwon Ik-joon of Three Men, Three Girls and Nonstop (2000–06), which teamed up for the birth of a global K-sitcom.
 Screenwriters Seo Eun-jung and Baek Ji-hyun previously worked on the first three seasons of the hit sitcom Nonstop (2000–06).

 An online live press conference for the series was held on June 16, 2021.
-Park Se-wan, Shin Hyun-seung, Choi Young-jae, Han Hyun-min, Joakim Sorensen, Carson Allen, Terris Brown, director Kwon Ik-joon, and director Kim Jung-sik attended the event.
+Park Se-wan, Jung Hae-in, Choi Young-jae, Han Hyun-min, Joakim Sorensen, Carson Allen, Terris Brown, director Kwon Ik-joon, and director Kim Jung-sik attended the event.
 Minnie, who was unable to join the interview, talked about her character through a recorded video.